 If you don’t have a Dropbox account yet…just…just get one.
 Dropbox’s cloud storage and syncing features make it an essential tool for any student.
 First-time users get 2 GB of storage for free!

 Easybib is a fantastic citation generator.
-The TSC recommends trying the phone app which will generate a citation after you take a picture of any book’s ISBN and bar code.
+CLASS recommends trying the phone app which will generate a citation after you take a picture of any book’s ISBN and bar code.

 For the uninitiated, Evernote is a fantastic note-taking app available for just about every platform.
 Evernote allows you to capture web pages, sync information with multiple devices, and provide an essential means for organizing general notes or specific research on a variety of sources.

 Evernote Peek is a free app that allows you to make quizzes based on the notes and information you put into Evernote.
 Evernote Peek will provide clues if prompted, can be very helpful.
 Optimized for tablets.